Furry coffinfish: Distribution

-Endemic to the temperate waters of the southwestern Pacific, off east coast of Australia.
+The furry coffinfish is endemic to the temperate waters of the southwestern Pacific, off east coast of Australia.

 Habitat

-Benthic, muddy bottom of the ocean, Australian continental shelf and upper slope in the deep ocean, usually 200m–2500m.
+The furry coffinfish is a benthic fish, it is found on muddy bottom of the ocean, Australian continental shelf and upper slope in the deep ocean, usually 200m–2500m.

 The Indian Ocean also has two different types of coffinfish residing in its deep waters: Chaunax nebulosus and Chaunax africanus.
 They differ in color due to different markings on dorsal parts.
 C. nebolosus has green spots and black markings, while C. africanus has long narrow brown bars.